ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/03-creating-containers.md

 The reason that there are a few lines of output, is that a given image may have been formed by merging multiple underlying layers.
 Any layers that are used by multiple Docker images will only be stored once.
 Now the result of `docker images` should no longer include the `hello-world` image.

+### Running containers in the background and interactive access

+Often, you will want to use containers to run specific commands, analyses or tasks (as we have seen with the "hello, world" example above).
+Sometimes, however, you would prefer to have a container running and have the ability to issue commands to run within the container or to get interactive access so you can run commands in the container yourself.
+You could, for example, be undertaking some data analysis using tools in the container but do not yet know the exact steps you want the analysis to take yet - you are exploring the data.

 > ## The Docker official documentation is helpful!
 > There is lots of great documentation at <https://docs.docker.com/>, for example, detailed reference material and tutorials covering the use of the commands mentioned above.